Karate athlete Eva Lam: ‘Through trial and error, everyone can be a trailblazer!’

 Karate equips her not only with a martial art but also with self-assurance.

 “I was a bit of a coward in the past, but my karate master always says ‘fight the fear’.
 Karate is all about resistance.
 The more nervous you are, the easier it is for an opponent to strike back.
 All you can do is to fight on.”

 Lam proves that girls are not inferior to boys in their determination to change and make a breakthrough.

-“In the early days at Lingnan, I was told to ‘unlearn what you have learned’.
+“In early days at Lingnan, I was told to ‘unlearn what you have learned’.
 Gossip is everywhere, but here Cultural Studies trains our impressionable minds to discover the wrong and reveal the right.
 We learn to correct misunderstandings with words.